 Marquette Associates has prepared this search utilizing data from various sources.
 The sources of information are believed to be reliable.
 Marquette has not independently verified all of the information contained herein.
 Past performance is no guarantee of future results.

-NOTE: Performance data is as of June 30,2024.
-Characteristics data is as of March 31, 2024
+NOTE: All performance is as of June 30, 2024.
+Characteristics are as of March 31, 2024.